Manuel Antonio Costa Rica: Complete Visitors Guide

 – This area can get really crowded during peak travel time.
 It is always best to book your hotel early.

-Packing for Manuel Antonio Costa Rica
+Packing for Manuel Antonio, Costa Rica

-Manuel Antonio is one of those places in which you kind of need to pack a little of everything.
+This town is one of those places in which you kind of need to pack a little of everything.

 It is a beach destination so you most likely want bathing suits, plenty of sun coverage, and beach coverups.